flame-engine/flame/doc/flame/components.md

 A component lifecycle state can be checked by a series of getters:
  - `isLoaded`: Returns a bool with the current loaded state
- - `loaded`: Retunrs a future that will complete once the component has finished loading
+ - `loaded`: Returns a future that will complete once the component has finished loading
  - `isMounted`: Returns a bool with the current mounted state
- - `mounted`: Retunrs a future that will complete once the component has finished mounting
+ - `mounted`: Returns a future that will complete once the component has finished mounting

 ### Priority